DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 ---
-title: "Tuition fees and maintenance loans"
+title: "Tuition fee and maintenance loans"
-heading: "Tuition fees and maintenance loans"
+heading: "Tuition fee and maintenance loans"
 description: |-
     Find out how much money you could get to help pay your fees and living expenses while you train.
 related_content: